 Apart from others, the hard-anodized kitchenware is suitable for acidic foods and non-toxic.
 And this cookware will not break your bank too.

 However, no matter how good the product is, there is always something to be concerned about.
-Since the cookware is still aluminium, some may have doubts about its safety.
-The right pot can make or break your favourite dish.
+Since the cookware is still aluminum, some may have doubts about its safety.
+The right pot can make or break your favorite dish.